 Honeywell Heat Pump Thermostat Troubleshooting.
 Hello Richard!
 We have a Honeywell VisionPro (8000) thermostat with a Carrier heat pump that has two-stages for heating and cooling.
-We are having problems with staging of the system especially in heating mode.
+We are having problems with the staging of the system, especially in heating mode.
 I know the problem also occurs in the cooling mode but it seems worse in the heating mode.
 The house seems to get uncomfortable even though the system is running and then finally after the thermostat gets to a certain point the second stage will turn on and we feel the difference.
 It doesn’t matter where we set the thermostat to for temperature.
 A friend of mine suggested I had a problem with a limit switch.

 We also notice sometimes the outside temperature reading on the thermostat is incorrect sometimes and rarely matches the reported temperature from our News sources where we live.
 Just wondering what your thoughts are and if you can guide us in the right direction.
 We found your site by doing a search for Honeywell thermostat problems.
-Anyhow, can you help us please?
+Anyhow, can you help us, please?
 Thanks in advance!!!

 Carrier Heat Pump Staging | Honeywell Heat Pump Thermostat Troubleshooting

-Now for staging of your Carrier heat pump.
+Now for the staging of your Carrier heat pump.
 There are some settings in the thermostat that need to be looked at.
 The installation manual that came with the thermostat should give you instructions on these settings.
 If you do not have the installation set-up instructions the try Honeywell.com.
 Each thermostat is different so make sure you get the installation manual for your model of thermostat.
 There are many different variations for various thermostats for the settings.
 These settings must match the type of system that you have installed for HVAC equipment.
 If they are not set correctly then you will definitely have the problems you are describing here.The first setting I want you to look at is the following:

 - Setting 0170

-It is imperative that this be set to option 11 (if you have no backup heat source such as electric heat strips) or option 12 if you do.
+It is imperative that this is set to option 11 (if you have no backup heat source such as electric heat strips) or option 12 if you do.
 This setting controls staging for a heat pump.
 It is possible someone installed your thermostat and did not include staging in the installation settings.
 You may also want to check the wiring to make sure it is correctly wired.
 We have several thermostat wiring diagrams here in the thermostat category for to you to browse.

 Find the heat pump wiring diagram page and check it.
-For your convenience I’ve screen captured a wiring diagram from the Carrier Two-Stage heat pump installation manual.
+For your convenience, I’ve screen captured a wiring diagram from the Carrier Two-Stage heat pump installation manual.
 What Carrier calls a Thermidistat is actually your thermostat.
 A thermidistat controls humidity and temperature at the same time.
 It looks like a thermostat but has additional controls and settings inside to control a humidifier.
 See the Carrier two-stage heat pump control wiring diagram below.